Coronavirus latest: US outbreak surges to over 100,000 cases | DW | 28.03.2020

 As of Saturday, people will be allowed to enter Wuhan, but not leave.
 Exit restrictions are expected to be lifted on April 8.
 The capital of Hubei province, Wuhan is the last city in the province to have travel restrictions lifted.

 China reported 54 "imported" COVID-19 cases on Friday.
-The World Health Organization (WHO) has said the US will soon be considered the "epicenter" of the virus.
+The World Health Organization (WHO) has said the US could soon be considered the new "epicenter" of the virus.

 00:15 US states have begun imposing quarantine orders on people arriving from New York, the epicenter of the coronavirus outbreak in the US.
 In the state of Rhode Island, around 250 kilometers (160 miles) from New York City, state police officers Friday began pulling over vehicles with New York state license plates to collect contact information and inform them of a mandatory 14-day quarantine, the Associated Press reported.